How To Become An Insurance Broker In Canada

 4. Independent Insurance Broker: Independent insurance brokers are not tied to any particular insurance company and can offer a range of insurance products from multiple carriers.

 5. Specialty Insurance Broker: Specialty insurance brokers focus on a specific type of insurance, such as pet insurance or travel insurance.

 Consider your interests, skills, and career goals as you decide what type of insurance broker you want to become.
 You may also want to consider the potential earning potential and job market in different areas of the insurance industry.

 Register For And Write The Exam Required In Your Province

 Insurance brokers in Ontario need to be licensed by RIBO, i.e., Registered Insurance Brokers of Ontario.
 To acquire your RIBO license, you first need to complete a course of study and write your licensing exam.
+This is an exam which can be written both online or in-person.
 Each province has its own member association or broker regulator.
 Wherever you are in Canada, you will need to register with the relevant authority and write the exam to acquire your license .

 Being a registered insurance broker means you can offer a variety of product choices from several different providers and offer independent advice.
 Unlike agents who are employed by insurance companies, brokers represent their clients’ interests when negotiating contracts between consumers and insurers.

 RIBO requires that every broker should be properly licensed and must be held to the RIBO code of conduct.
 Each broker must also meet certain qualification standards and continuing education requirements.
 As a RIBO-registered broker, you would also be bonded and covered by an Errors & Omissions policy and fidelity bond.

 When you are certified and licensed, your provincial authorities will require you to maintain your license by engaging in Continuing Education (CE) programs.
 Check with your province’s insurance regulator to find out how many CE hours you need to accrue and how to get them.